skip to content

 How can I prepare for the content of my interview?

-All shortlisted applicants will be invited to a webinar in March 2023.
+All shortlisted applicants will be invited to a webinar.
 Register for this and join live or watch the recording for more information on how you can best prepare and what to expect in your interviews.
+There is also some guidance elsewhere on this webpage.
+However, in general, there is no 'revision' you can do for your interview and the best thing you can do is come ready and willing to discuss the material we show you in an engaged way.

 What can I do on the day to do my best?